daniel00nt01/challenge_scoder_api/README.md

 A RESTful API for managing medical clinic appointments, built with Node.js, TypeScript, Express, and PostgreSQL.

+For more facility, use script deploy.sh in your server, locate in folder scripts.

 ## Hosted API

 The API is hosted on Digital Ocean and can be accessed through the following endpoints: